cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 <h3>Facilities</h3>

-Facilities and Appliances inside the usage zone or building unit, which consume and dissipate energy.
+Facilities and Appliances inside the usage zone or building unit, which consume and dissipate energy, without having for first purpose to regulate the zone thermal comfort.
 They are distinguished between domestic hot water (`DHWFacilities`), specific electrical appliances (`ElectricalAppliances`) and lighting facilities (`LightingFacilities`).
+HVAC systems do not belong to these categories, they are part of the Energy System Module.

 **DHWFacilities**